kedro-org/vscode-kedro/README.md

 3. Make sure the **Python** extension is also installed—the Kedro extension depends on it.
 4. Select the Python interpreter for your Kedro project with `> Python: Select Interpreter`, then open your Cursor workspace at the root of the Kedro project.

 > **Note:** Setup is identical to VS Code—the only difference is that you install from Cursor's Extensions panel (Open VSX) rather than the VS Code Marketplace.
-Cursor needs no extra configuration, and testing found no editor-specific limitations.
+Cursor needs no extra configuration.

 ## Recently added